dh0001/basic-calculator/README.md

-# basic-calculator
+# calculator

 A C++ function which takes a string corresponding to an equation, and returns the value of the equation simplified to a single expression.

+One day this might be an Android app.

+## Notes

-Division is integer division.
+* Division is integer division

-An expression is a number.

-An operation is *, /, +, -.
+* Allowed operations are *, /, +, -.

-An equation can have brackets, numbers, and operations within.
-It starts with an expression, and is followed by any number of (operation then expression).

-Brackets enclose an equation, and act as a single expression.

-Todo:
-- add verify function
-- float division
-- more operations